CB-Straub/portfolio-blog/README.md

-A minimially viable fronend blog project built with React v17, Json-Server(as a development prototype API mockup for data}, using React Context for state manangement.
+A minimially viable frontend blog project built with React v17, Json-Server(as a development prototype API mockup for data}, using React Context for state manangement.

 This is the very first react app I built....and is a work in progress.
 Problems/Solutions that will be addressed: